Chapter 77 – Tragedy Strikes

 She had helped me enormously in my writings, and translations.

-Sharing my views on life and politics, at times she could introduce me to materials crucial for my works.
+Sharing my views on life and politics, at times she could introduce me to materials crucial for my work.

 She had joined me in my passion for mountain climbing and even approved somewhat of my mania for jungle clearing.